woro83c/styled-matter/README.md

 - Cleaner responsive styles with CSS _expressions_
 - Easy to grok markup using HTML-like primitives
 - Reduced boilerplate - create all primitive UI with a single line
-- Inner props - easily apply one-off styles to nested components
+- Embeds - customize nested JSX elements with ease

 ## Getting started